Hy-Vee Offers Third Vaccine Doses To Immunocompromised Individuals

 MINNEAPOLIS (WCCO) – Hy-Vee announced their free distribution of the third dose of COVID-19 vaccine for immunocompromised individuals Friday evening.

 In a recent statement the grocer said they are offering the Pfizer-BioTech and Moderna vaccines for eligible patients at all locations.
-The FDA and CDC recently approved the use of the third vaccine for only severely or moderately immunocompromised people at this time.
+The FDA and CDC recently approved the use of the third vaccine for only severely or moderately immunocompromised people.

 The CDC said the third vaccine should be administered at least 28 days after the second dose and strongly recommend patients using the same vaccine manufacturer as their previous doses.